lefp/realTimeLaplacian/README.md

 ## Using a different camera

-If OpenCV fails to find the camera or you want it to use a different camera, and you're on Linux, try
+If it fails to find the camera or you want it to use a different camera, and you're on Linux, try
 ```
 ls /dev | grep video
 ```